Person dies at Schiphol Airport in Amsterdam after falling into KLM aircraft engine

 “Our thoughts go out to the relatives and we care for the passengers and colleagues who witnessed this.

-Emergency services rushed to the airport at around 3pm when the alarm was raised.
+Emergency services rushed to the airport just before 3pm, when the alarm was raised.

-It added that all passengers and employees of the flight in question had disembarked and were being taken care of.
+It added that all passengers and employees of the flight in question, KL1341, had disembarked and were being taken care of.

 The Dutch Safety Board said it was sending three investigators to the airport.